tulustul/Civi-Orbis/wiki/gdd.md

 ### Game title

-`Civi Orbis` means `People of the world`.
-At least I hope so because I don't know Latin :) First and foremost it sounds cool.
+`Cives Orbis` means `Citizens of the world`.
+First and foremost it sounds cool.
 It also corresponds with one of the game's main distinct features -> nations.

 ## The world